 Conscious make wonderful dairy-free, gluten-free, soya-free and refined sugar-free chocolates.

-Some are sweetened with agave syrup while others are sweetened with rice syrup (a low fructose sweetener that if I am going to have a sweet treat I would rather use having now officially quit fructose on the I Quit Sugar programme).
+Some are sweetened with agave syrup while others are sweetened with rice syrup.
 You could, of course, use some of my homemade chocolate.

 Anyway, when the wonderful owner of Conscious sent me a package containing all the different flavours…ranging from plain to mint to rose…I knew I was going to have fun experimenting with them (and sharing them with my family for Easter).

 For these vegan truffles I used ‘The Dark Side’, an 85% cacao bar combined with ‘Intense’, a 75% cacao bar and ‘Essential Orange’ a 65% cacao bar.
 You could use any combination that takes your fancy.